 Retirees who are enrolled in both Parts A and B of Medicare may participate in the state's Medicare community-rated health insurance risk pool.
 Medicare retirees receive an explicit subsidy from the reduced premiums.
 The explicit subsidy is established through an annual recommendation by the HCA administrator which is included in the Governor's budget with the final amount approved by the state Legislature.
-In calendar year 2020, the explicit subsidy was up to \$183 per enrollee member per month.
-The subsidy will remain at \$183 per enrollee member per month in calendar year 2021.
+In calendar year 2020, the explicit subsidy was up to \$183 per enrollee member per month and will remain at \$183 in calendar year 2021.